Norlock/sparticles/README.md

 - [x] Downscaled is just the same fx texture but uses only top left

 - [x] Simplify API and make only one post fx trait + register trait
-- [ ] Noise textures are updated once in a while
 - [x] Split gaussian again in hor ver
 - [ ] Displacement map